The Women Between the Wars (on the Crime Queens)

 Personally, as novels I prefer, among Golden Age mysteries by the Crime Queens, Christie's And Then There Were None, Allingham's Dancers in Mourning and Marsh's Surfeit of Lampreys, for example; but I appreciate that Gaudy Night has a unique hold on a lot of women mystery readers, whether or not it causes them to resort to outraged book-stamping against its critics.
 However, there many other glorious, shining riches to be found in Golden Age of detective fiction in addition to Gaudy Night.

-In the last part of this review, I will assess Worsley's overall portrayal of the Golden Age detective fiction, her portrayal of the Detection Club and her explanations for the purported "fall" of Golden Age detective fiction.
-See you soon.
+In the last part of this review, I will assess Worsley's overall portrayal of the Golden Age detective fiction and her explanations for its purported "fall."